RogueProeliator/indigo-plugins-sony-tv/README.md

 Currently this plugin is loaded with the necessary remote commands to control Sony televisions; however, if anyone has alternate Sony devices supporting IP control (e.g. some recent Blu-Ray players) then it should be trivial to add support for those device types.

+_**INDIGO 6 IMPORTANT NOTE:**_ The Indigo 6 version of this plugin is end-of-life with respect to new development, however the latest stable version on Indigo 6 is [still available](https://github.com/RogueProeliator/IndigoPlugins-Sony-Network-Remote/archive/v2.3.1.zip) and is working as expected at the moment.
+Please consider an upgrade to Indigo 7 to support further development of our favorite HA platform!

 #Hardware Requirements
 This plugin should work with any supported Sony device type as the remote commands do not change much between individual device models; some models may not support all commands provided by the plugin (e.g. Netflix & Picture-in-Picture commands).
 Also note that turning ON the device is only supported on those Sony models that support Wake-On-LAN (WOL).
 This includes many/most 2013 models supporting IP commands and some limited previous year models.